MrGunflame/DynamicTournament/docs/v2/auth.md

 # /v2/auth

 The `/v2/auth` endpoint provides authentication endpoints.
-Using authentication is only required for read-endpoints.
+Using authentication is only required for write-endpoints.

 If possible you should use `/v3/auth` instead.
 It provides the exact same api as `/v2/auth`, but comes from the newer version.
 You can use tokens from `/v3/auth` for v2 endpoints.